RubyBarSchool/RubyBarSchool/README.md

 - Capable of self-study and self-development.

-## You can’t go around building a better world for people.
-Only people can build a better world for people.
-Otherwise it’s just a cage. —Terry Pratchett, Witches Abroad
+## There isn’t a way things should be.
+There’s just what happens, and what we do. — Terry Pratchett, A Hat Full of Sky